-Most people have heard of physical therapy.
+Most people have heard of physical therapy (PT).
 It is quite common to go to physical therapy for sports injuries, after a surgical procedure, and many other reasons.
 But there is one type of physical therapy that you might not know much about--pelvic floor physical therapy!
-Ever since learning about it, I’ve become slightly obsessed with it.
+I’ve become slightly obsessed with it educating on the benefits of pelvic floor PT.
 Why?
-Because many new parents are concerned about preparing themselves for a smooth pregnancy and delivery, and yet most do not know how the pelvic floor muscles are related to pregnancy and delivery.
-Pelvic floor physical therapy is therapy to treat pelvic floor dysfunction, and can include stretching and strengthening of pelvic floor muscles, the hips, and low back.
+Because many new parents are concerned about preparing themselves for a smooth pregnancy and delivery, and yet most do not know how the pelvic floor muscles are key factor in pregnancy and childbirth.

 You can also use specially designed products to find relief and support to your pelvic floor.
 These are two brands I highly recommend:

-Pelvic floor weakness can lead to problems during throughout your lifetime.
-By learning how to optimize your strength and stability during pregnancy, you are not only equipping your body to handle childbirth in the best way possible, but you are also preparing it for future changes.
+Seeing a pelvic floor physical therapist for pregnancy and postpartum wellness can benefit you for years to come!
+Pelvic floor dysfunction can lead to problems throughout your lifetime.
+By learning how to optimize your strength and stability during pregnancy and in the postpartum period, you are not only equipping your body to handle childbirth in the best way possible, but you are also preparing it for future changes.

 Shannon M. Clark, MD, MMS is a double board certified ObGyn and Maternal-Fetal Medicine Specialist, and founder of Babies After 35.
 In her roles as a clinician, educator and researcher at UTMB-Galveston, she focuses on the care of people with maternal and/or fetal complications of pregnancy.
 Dr. Clark has taken a special interest in pregnancy after the age of 35, which according to age alone, is considered a high-risk pregnancy.